• Student Portal

 Course outline

-• be provided with a login to our Online Learning Platform where you will find all of the course materials including interactive learning material, videos, and assessments.
+• Be provided with a login to our Online Learning Platform where you will find all of the course materials including interactive learning material, videos, and assessments.

-• have help and assistance from our student support team to help you stay on track.
+• Have help and assistance from our student support team to help you stay on track

 You are ultimately responsible for finding and securing your work placement position.
 This means you have the flexibility to select a workplace that suits your location, availability and interests.
-If you do not wish to find your own placement, you can choose from one of our Intensive Courses (WA based).
+If you do not wish to find your own placement, you can choose from one of our Intensive Courses (WA based)

 If you are already working in an animal care related business, or volunteering in an animal related organisation, it may be possible to use your place of employment for your workplace training.
 You will still need to submit your workplace details for review and approval.

-The Certificate II in Animal Care is an ideal starting point if you have very little or no prior knowledge or experience in the animal care industry.
+The ACM20121 Certificate II in Animal Care is an ideal starting point if you have very little or no prior knowledge or experience in the animal care industry.
 There are no prerequisites for entry into this course, making it a great pre-vocational course.

 To complete the course you will:-